Faculty & Staff Directory

 About

-Sandra Sullivan-Dunbar is Assistant Professor of Theology at Loyola University Chicago.
-She holds a B.A. from Brown University, a Master of Public Policy degree from the University of California at Berkeley, a Master of Divinity from the Jesuit School of Theology at Berkeley, and an M.A in Ethics and Social Theory from the Graduate Theological Union.
+Sandra Sullivan-Dunbar is Associate Professor of Theology and Graduate Program Director at Loyola University Chicago.
+She holds a BA from Brown University, a Master of Public Policy degree from the University of California at Berkeley, a Master of Divinity from the Jesuit School of Theology at Berkeley, and an MA in Ethics and Social Theory from the Graduate Theological Union.
 She completed her doctorate in Religious Ethics from the University of Chicago.
 She specializes in Christian ethics, feminist ethics and social ethics.

 Program Areas